-In this Jaybird Vista review, we take a closer look at why these are considered one of the best sounding true wireless earbuds under $200, and if that claim is valid or not.
+In this Jaybird Vista review, we take a closer look at why these are considered one of the best sounding true wireless earbuds under $20.
+Is the claim valid?
+Let’s find out.

 With their robust, military-grade construction, these earbuds focus on appealing to people with sports use in mind.
 With the addition of IPX7 and ear fins for a secure fit, Vista’s are practically unstoppable when it comes to enduring intense workouts.

 They are a bit pricey, especially considering the lack of noise-canceling or ambient mode, which is helpful when you’re jogging near a busy road.
 Their battery life is also not ground-breaking, lasting around 6 hours per charge, with an additional 10 hours from the case.

 However, these can also be enjoyed by regular users, who are seeking a more diverse and fun sound to brighten up their day.
 Right out of the box, these are not impressive, but as soon as you start playing with EQ, their musical abilities begin to shine.
 You can make them sound just the way you like.

 - Excellent stability, even with small ear fins